razi-rais/microservices/workshop/readme.md

 > Approximate time to complete this task is 5 minutes

-Currently we have only one pod running our webapp.
-In case there is more traffic comming in you may want to run mulitple pods.
+Currently, we only have a single pod running webapp container.
+In case there is more traffic comming in you may want to run mulitple pods to handle that traffic.
 This is done by scaling the deployment to run more pods.
-Kubernetes uses the concept of [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset) to provide guarantee to always run minimun number of Pod.
+Kubernetes uses the concept of [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset) to provide guarantee to always run minimun number of Pods.
 This is essentially the reson why you have single pod at the moment.
 If you open the ```voting-app-front-dep.yaml``` you will notice the entry  ```replicas:1```.
-This tell kubernetes to always run one pod.
-If for some reason pod goes down Kuberentes will run a new pod to bring the repilica count to 1.
+This tell kubernetes to always run a single pod.
+If for some reason pod goes down Kuberentes will run a new pod to bring the replica count to 1.

 Scaling to muliptle replicas can be done using ```kubectl scale``` command. ```---replicas``` swtich defines how many pods you like to run.
-Run the command to increase the replica count for voting-front app to 2 and then see view pods.
-You can also scale back to one pods as/when by running the command again with ```replicas=1```.
+Run the command to increase the replica count for the voting-front app to 2.
+You can also scale back to one pods as/if needed by running the command again with ```replicas=1```.

 ```
 $ kubectl scale --replicas=2 deployment/voting-app-front